jfcloutier/karma_system/design_notes/assessing.md

 ### Score plans

-* over all timeframes, check if goal states went from executed to achieved (have targeted experience impacts been realized?)
-* if achieved, score associated executed plans
+* for each goals just achieved, score associated executed plans
-* the closer in time to goal achievement, the higher the (correlation) score
+* the closer in time plan execution is to goal achievement, the higher the (correlation) score

 ### Evaluate causal theory